Home >> Pilars of Yoga >> Upanishads

 Taittiriya Upanishad (KYV)

 This Upanishad is divided into three sections.
 The first deals with the science of phonetics and pronunciation, the second and third with knowledge of the Supreme Self, Paramatmajnana.
 Om is again emphasized as the ultimate peace for the soul, and prayers end with shanti chanted thrice.
 These are often preceded with May we never hate.
 There is debate regarding the importance of seeking truth, practicing austerity, and studying the Vedas.
-One teacher holds that truth comes first, another says no, it is austerity, and a third claims that it is teaching the Vedas, because they include austerity and discipline.
-This Upanishad posits that the highest goal is to know the Brahman, for that is the truth.
+One teacher holds that truth comes first, another says it is austerity, and a third claims that it is teaching the Vedas, because they include austerity and discipline.
+This Upanishad says that the highest goal is to know the Brahman, for that is the truth.

 Brihadaranyaka Upanishad (SYV)